Security Advisory 2021-04

 Customers who have upgraded Octopus Server to version 2021.1.7316 or higher are not affected.

 Octopus Deploy has given this vulnerability a high rating.
-This rating was given according to the Octopus Deploy security levels, which ranks vulnerabilities as critical, high, medium, or low severity.
+This rating was given according to the Octopus Deploy severity levels, which ranks vulnerabilities as critical, high, medium, or low severity.

 This is our assessment and you should evaluate its applicability to your own environment.